 - As an individual, family, friend or community group: Community volunteering events are held every 1st and 3rd Saturday from November 2020 to March 2021.

-- Booking is essential as places are limited to 30 people.
+- Booking is essential as places are limited.
+During lockdown this is 15 people.
 Check out a date below that suits you, or see our calendar here

 Saturday 9th January – Location to be confirmed

 Saturday 16th January – Location to be confirmed

 Saturday 6th February – Location to be confirmed

 Half term Tuesday 16th February – Location to be confirmed